shafayetShafee/collapse-callout/README.md

 # Collapse-callout

-A very simple filter extension For Quarto that allows to make the Callout Blocks in your document collapsible from document yaml header.
+A very simple filter extension For Quarto that provides options from document yaml header (i.e. global options) to make the Callout Blocks in your document collapsible.
 By specifying `true` or `false`, you can either make the Callout Blocks collapsed or keep them expanded by default.

 And Note that, Callout blocks collapsibility works only for `html` format.